Local Area & Activities

 Fynbos

-The dominant vegetation around the hotel is fynbos — a UNESCO-recognised floral kingdom unique to the Western Cape.
-Heathers, proteas, restios, and ericas create a year-round mosaic of foraging opportunities.
+The main plant life around the hotel is fynbos, a UNESCO-recognised plant kingdom found only in the Western Cape.
+Heathers, proteas, restios, and ericas create a year-round patchwork of foraging.
 If you're a pollinator, this is paradise.

 Mountains

-The mountains rise just behind the hotel, offering dramatic thermals for adventurous flyers and sheltered valleys for those who prefer calmer air.
-Rocky outcrops provide additional basking spots on cool mornings.
+The mountains rise just behind the hotel.
+They offer strong thermal currents for daring flyers and sheltered valleys for those who prefer calmer air.
+Rocky outcrops provide extra basking spots on cool mornings.

 The Sea

 The coastline is a short flight away.
-While most of our guests prefer to stay inland, the sea breeze brings moisture and moderates temperatures.
-Coastal wildflowers extend the foraging range for ambitious day-trippers.
+Most of our guests prefer to stay inland, but the sea breeze brings moisture and keeps temperatures mild.
+Coastal wildflowers extend the feeding range for keen day-trippers.

 Forest Pockets

-Scattered patches of indigenous forest provide shade, humidity, and a completely different ecosystem to explore.
+Scattered patches of native forest provide shade, humidity, and a completely different ecosystem to explore.
 Ideal for guests who enjoy variety.

 What's on the Menu

-The garden and surrounding landscape provide a constantly changing buffet.
+The garden and surrounding landscape provide an ever-changing buffet.
 Here's a taste of what's in bloom:

 And in the surrounding fynbos: